-Sharon Tan Product Owner of Talent Mission Next Gen People Practices Telstra Your employer brand will hinge on empathy and actions.
-As candidates and customers look for brands to take stronger stances on social issues, recruiting leaders will increasingly focus on employer branding - and see it in a radically new light.
+Sharon Tan Product Owner of Talent Mission Next Gen People Practices Telstra Your firm's brand will hinge on empathy and actions.
+As candidates and customers look for brands to take stronger stances on social issues, search and staffing leaders will increasingly focus on their customers' brands - and see them in a radically new light.
 Instead of showcasing the company's products, perks, and office amenities, they'll publicize what the company is doing to support employees, customers, and communities in times of crisis.
 From partnerships with nonprofits to employee assistance programs to small acts of kindness, the actions companies take - the way they show up with empathy - will shape their employer brand for years to come.
 To earn trust, employers will also hold themselves accountable for shortcomings and be transparent about their plans to address them.

 A candidate's impression of a company will be heavily influenced by their everyday interactions with recruiters.
 Recruiters will be more empathetic in their outreach, accommodating in their approach, and understanding of what candidates are going through.
-By putting people first, employers will show - not tell - what their company is all about.
-64% of talent professionals expect their employer branding budget to increase or stay the same.
+60% of search and staffing professionals expect their employer branding budget to increase or stay the same.
 When companies speak on current events, candidates engage more.
 Engagement uplift on Linkedln, compared to average engagement for company posts Engagement on company posts about COVID-19 in April 4

-+24% Engagement on company posts about diversity in June +84% "In the long run, COVID-19 will change how people see employers.
++24% Engagement on company posts about diversity in June4 +84% "In the long run, COVID-19 will change how people see employers.
 They'll remember if their organization didn't look after them - as soon as COVID-19 hit, did they provide the right level of support from home working and flexible hours to training and health and well-being.
 They'll also remember those organizations that really stood up and stood apart."

 Recruiters will build new skills to align with the business.
 Recruiting teams have been stretched and refashioned recently, and that's likely to continue.
-From dealing with hiring slowdowns (or unprecedented spikes) to aligning with ever-shifting business priorities, the one constant for recruiters will be the need for adaptability.
-While some recruiters will hire for different roles, locations, or teams as needs change, many will be asked to go beyond hiring.
+From dealing with hiring slowdowns (or unprecedented spikes) to aligning with ever-shifting business priorities, the one constant will be the need for adaptability.
+While some recruiters will hire for different roles, locations, or companies as needs change, many will be asked to go beyond hiring.
 In fact, the fastest-growing skill for recruiters is personal development - the ability to add new skills.
-Recruiters will increasingly serve as the bridge between a company's hiring needs and other key HR initiatives.
+Recruiters will increasingly serve as the bridge between a customer's hiring needs and other customer HR initiatives.
 They're rapidly adding skills like diversity and inclusion, decision-making, and HR strategy to their resumes.
-They'll bring clarity to talent data, reshape employer branding, and fine-tune the virtual hiring process - all in a continuous process of improvement.
-53% of talent professionals say adaptability will be the most important skill for recruiters over the next year.
+They'll bring clarity to talent data, enable employer branding, and provide guidance on the virtual hiring process - all in a continuous process of improvement.
+53% of talent professionals say adaptability will be the most important skill for recruiters over the next year.5